memios β€” Move Through Cancer. Live Beyond It.

 Mental Health

-Depression and anxiety affect the majority of cancer patients.
-Exercise reduces both with effectiveness comparable to therapy and medication — and it gives patients something no drug can: a sense of agency over their own recovery.
+Exercise reduces depression and anxiety in cancer patients with effectiveness comparable to therapy and medication.[9]
+It also restores something no drug can: a patient's sense of agency over their own recovery.

 Surgical Recovery